kyxyes/notegw/README.md

 This platform now only support sandbox version.

 Register a sandbox account if you do not have an account of Evernote sandbox account before login.

+Click 'Sync this note'/'Cancel this note' to share notes to others